Shunting (rail)

+A British Rail Class 08 shunting ballast wagons at Eastleigh Depot.

 Shunting, in railway operations, is the process of sorting items of rolling stock into complete trains, or the reverse.
 In the United States this activity is known as switching.

 Motive power

 Motive power is normally provided by a locomotive known as a shunter locomotive (in the UK) or switcher locomotive (in the US).
-Most shunter/switchers are now diesel-powered but steam and even electric locomotives have been used.
+Most shunter and switchers are now diesel-powered but steam or even electric locomotives have been used.
 Where locomotives could not be used (e.g. because of weight restrictions) shunting operations have in the past been effected by horses or capstans.
-Road–rail vehicles fitted with couplers can be used for shunting.
-Vollert has developed an unmanned road-rail remote controlled vehicle VLEX for shunting up to 300 t.